NogaBar/Rescaled_Glorot_for_RNN/README.md

 # Rescaled Glorot for RNN

-This repository includes implementation for linear RNN and linear diagonal RNN and is based on the on the [minimal LRU unofficial github repository](https://github.com/NicolasZucchet/minimal-LRU) of the LRU.
+This repository provides implementations of the linear RNN and linear diagonal RNN models.
+It is based on the [minimal LRU unofficial github repository](https://github.com/NicolasZucchet/minimal-LRU).

+While we reuse the training infrastructure from the original repository, we implement the linear RNN model variants and incorporate the rescaled initialization.

 ## Requirements & Installation